Yaaasminnn/.dotfiles/README.md

 # .dotfiles
-Various config, .*rc and lists of packages in my current setup.
+Various config, .*rc, scripts and lists of packages in my current setup.

 ## setup